Zero Energy and Sustainability Approach

 Read More

 If you are the owner of a commercial property, you may be wondering if your property is adequately insured.
 Your Insurer may use the term ‘Replacement Cost’ and the terms ‘Reinstatement Cost’ or ‘Reconstruction Cost’, may also be listed somewhere on your policy.
-While the term ‘Replacement’, ‘Reinstatement’, and ‘Reconstruction’ all seem to have the…
+While these terms all seem to have the same meaning, in Insurance…

 Read More